ARMmbed/mbed-os-experimental-ble-services/tests/README.md

 # Adding a new test

-Before or during the development of your service you should add a new unittest to to cover it.
+Before or during the development of your service you should add a new unittest to cover it.
 This is done by creating a new directory inside [UNITTESTS](./UNITTESTS).
 CMake will automatically add any directory added there.

 Inside the directory you must add a `CMakeLists.txt` file.
 You may use this template below.
 Please change the